Cipscis/base-project/README.md

 1. Click "[Use this template](https://github.com/cipscis/base-project/generate)" to create a new repository based on this one.
 2. Update the `package.json` file to reflect your new project's details.
 3. Update names throughout the package.
 	a.
-Replace `base-package` with the name of your package as it is used in code.
+Replace `base-project` with the name of your project as it is used in code.
 	b.
-Replace `Base Package` Replace with the name of your package as it is used in documentation.
+Replace `Base Project` Replace with the name of your project as it is used in documentation.
 	c.
 If you're not me, replace `@cipscis` with your npm username and then `cipscis` with your GitHub username, and be sure to also update the `author` property in the `package.json`.
 4. Create a `.env` file.
 See [.env](#env-1) for more information.
 5. Run `npm install`.